Ways for Preteen Girls to Lose Weight Without a Diet

 - Trauma and abuse

-In-House grief support groups meet at our West Los Angeles and Woodland Hills centers every other week for children ages 4-18 who have experienced the death of a parent or caregiver.
+In-House grief support groups for children ages 4-18 who have experienced the death of a parent or caregiver.
+Meetings are at West Los Angeles and Woodland Hills centers every other week.
 Groups are organized by the age of the child.

 SHARE! is a big umbrella for multiple self-help support groups, all of which are happening as of December 2020 via zoom.
 Teens can join support groups including Depression & Bipolar Support and Grief & Loss Support Group among others.